Non-citizens (Latvia): Politics of citizenship

-The Russian Foreign Ministry regularly charges Latvia with serious violations of the rights of its Russophone population, describing non-citizens as "stateless";.
-In responding to charges of discrimination, Latvian authorities contend there is little practical difference between citizens and non-citizens, the primary ones being that non-citizens cannot vote and that non-citizens are exempt from military service.
+The Russian Foreign Ministry has regularly charged Latvia with serious violations of the rights of its Russophone population, describing non-citizens as "stateless" in 2004.
+In responding to charges of discrimination, Latvian authorities contended there is little practical difference between citizens and non-citizens, the primary ones being that non-citizens cannot vote and that non-citizens are exempt from military service.

 The Russian Foreign Office has published a collection of international recommendations to Latvia concerning the minority rights, including those on the non-citizenship issue.
 Russia itself has allowed most Latvian non-citizens short trips without visas since June 2008.
 This step was criticized by Latvian MFA, but welcomed by the Secretary-General of CoE T. Davis.
 Earlier, Latvian citizens were charged more for a Russian single-entry visa than non-citizens (more than five times the fee as of December 2007) seen by T. Malmlof as rewarding if not encouraging statelessness.